 Safeguard Your Personal Identification Number (PIN)

 Never write down your PIN or share it with anyone.

 - You do not need to change your PIN, unless you want to change it.

-- If you forget your PIN or would like to change it, schedule an activation appointment at a Managed Service Office (MSO) activation station [a nongovernment website].
-If you forget your user name and password for the MSO scheduling site, create a new account with a new user name and password.
+- If you forget your PIN or would like to change it, schedule an activation appointment at a USAccess activation station using the USAccess scheduling tool and clicking the “Click!
+To SCHEDULE” button.

 Report a Lost Card